-Respondent would have this Tribunal find active supervision under the rigorous Ticor standard because Mr. Debord has asserted that in his judgment rates are reasonable - that is where his judgment is informed merely through his informal discussions with movers and his review of general information such as the Wall Street Journal.
+Respondent would have this Tribunal find active supervision under the rigorous Ticor standard because Mr. Debord has asserted that in his judgment rates are reasonable - that is, where his judgment is informed merely through his informal discussions with movers and his review of general information such as the Wall Street Journal.
 Respondent cites no case where such an informal and minimalistic level of state activity has been held to constitute active supervision.
 And Complaint Counsel's research has certainly uncovered no case that so holds.
-Rather, courts addressing the active supervision doctrine have identified specific state supervisory activities an antitrust defendant must show to sustain its burden.
-Each relevant supervisory activity (e.g., that the state collects accurate business data, conducts hearings, issues a written decision, conducts economic studies, reviews profit levels and develops standards or measures such as operating rations) will be reviewed in turn in the following paragraphs.
-While a court could have a difficult task determining the presence or absence of active supervision where a state undertakes some but not all of these activities, Kentucky presents no such challenge because it undertakes none of these steps.
+Rather, courts addressing the active supervision requirement have identified specific state supervisory activities that a court will consider in determining whether an antitrust defendant can sustain its burden.
+Each relevant supervisory activity (e.g., that the state collects accurate business data, conducts hearings, issues a written decision, conducts economic studies, reviews profit levels and develops standards or measures such as operating ratios) will be reviewed in turn in the following paragraphs.
+While a court might have a difficult task determining the presence or absence of active supervision where a state undertakes most but not all of these activities, Kentucky presents no such challenge because it undertakes none of these steps.

-In an earlier motion, Respondent argued that this case set forth the standard for active supervision.
+22 In a motion filed early in this litigation, Respondent argued that this case set forth the standard for active supervision.
 Respondent Kentucky Household Goods Carriers Association, Inc.'s Opposition to Complaint Counsel's Motion to Consolidate, August 7, 2003 at 4-5.

 One set of factors courts have looked at to determine whether active supervision is present deals with the collection of data.
 Courts have repeatedly noted the importance of states' diligence in gathering business data on the firms subject to regulation.
 Southern Motor Carriers focused on the state's review of freight bills and other information, and it also noted the importance of on-site review and verification of business data.
 467 F. Supp. at 477.
 Ticor made favorable mention of the state's use of the industry submissions in Southern Motor Carriers and it also referred favorably to a regulatory program that used "sampling techniques."
 504 U.S. at 639, 640.
 And the Commission opinion in Ticor noted the importance of whether tariff filings were accompanied by "cost or expense data."
 112 F.T.C. at 437 (Comm.
 Op.).
 Kentucky no longer has a program in place to obtain any reliable business data from movers.
 While it once required movers to submit annual performance reports, that requirement has been discontinued.
 Now, despite the fact that Kentucky statute KY.
 REV. STAT.
-ANN. § 281.680(4) requires the KTC to collect information so that it can make sure that movers' "respective revenues and costs... are ascertained," the state has no program in place requiring moving firms to submit any sort of business data.
+ANN. § 281.680(4) requires the

+KTC to collect information so that it can make sure that movers' "respective revenues and costs . . . are ascertained," the state has no program in place requiring moving firms to submit any sort of revenue of cost data.23